Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-This comprehensive guide looks into the anatomy of taps, shedding light on their intricate components and how they function.
+This comprehensive guide examines taps’ anatomy, revealing their intricate components and functions.
 We’ll explore the most prevalent causes of leaky taps, including worn washers, faulty valve seats, mineral build-up, and loose components.

 The Anatomy of a Tap

-The tap body houses several crucial components, including the brass valve stem, which is typically made of brass.
-This stem extends through the tap body and connects to the faucet handle or tap button.
-The valve seat connects the faucet and the spout.
-As you turn the handle, the inner valve stem moves up and down, causing the washer or cartridge to engage or disengage from the valve seat, allowing or stopping the flow of cold or hot water.
+The tap’s body holds vital parts like the valve stem, usually made of brass.
+This stem links to the faucet handle or tap button and reaches through the tap body.
+The valve seat ties the faucet to the spout.
+When you twist the handle, the valve stem moves, making the washer or cartridge either connect or disconnect from the valve seat.
+This controls whether hot or cold water flows.

 Dripping Tap Mineral Buld